chriscamano/linalg/README.md

 - **Manim**: An animation engine for explanatory math videos.
 It's used here to visualize linear algebra concepts dynamically.
 - **Jupyter Notebooks**: An open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
+- **Numpy**: An open-source Linear algebra library for the python language
 ## Contribution

 Contributions to improve the course are welcome.
 If you have suggestions or corrections, please open an issue or a pull request with your changes.